brunorozendo/mcp-server-filesystem/README.md

 ### Common Issues

-1. **"Access denied" errors**: Ensure the path is within an allowed directory
-2. **"Path is outside of allowed directories"**: Check that you've included the parent directory in the server arguments
-3. **Server won't start**: Verify Java 21+ is installed and in your PATH
+1. **Server won't start**: Verify Java 25 is installed and in your PATH
+2. **WAR deployment fails**: Ensure your servlet container supports Jakarta Servlet API 6.1
+3. **Permission errors**: The server can only access files the running user has permissions for

 ### Debugging

-Enable verbose logging by modifying the server to include debug output, or check stderr for error messages.
+Check application logs (stdout/stderr for stdio, container logs for HTTP/SSE) for error messages.

 ## Version History

+- **1.0.0** - Multi-module architecture with stdio, HTTP, and SSE transports
-- **0.7.2** - Current version with dependency fixes and full MCP tools support
+- **0.7.2** - Previous version with single module implementation
-- Previous versions available in git history

 ## Contributing

 Contributions are welcome!
 Please ensure:
 1. Code follows Java naming conventions
-2. Security validations are maintained
-3. New tools include proper schema definitions
+2. New tools are added to the shared `tools` module
+3. Tool schemas are properly defined in `ToolSchemas.java`
 4. Changes are tested with an MCP client
+5. Tests are written using Spock Framework in the `tools` module

 ## License